atgreen/green-orb/README.md

 ```
 ...in your Dockerfile, to...
 ```
-ENTRYPOINT [ "orb", "java", "-jar", "jar-file-name.jar" ]
+ENTRYPOINT [ "orb", "--", "java", "-jar", "jar-file-name.jar" ]
 ```

 This assumes `green-orb.yaml` is in the current directory.
 Use the
 `-c` flag to point it elsewhere.
+If your command uses flags, separate
+orb’s flags from your command with `--` as shown above.

 The config file tells `orb` what to watch for, and what to do.
 For
 instance, if it contains the following, you'll get an email every time